AhKi/oh-my-desk/README.md

 })
 ```

-## how to regist event which gets data of widgets
+## How to regist event which gets data of widgets

 ```js